 The Treasury Regulations also provide that certain specified foreign entities are taxed as corporations.
-Foreign entities with two or more members are taxed as partnerships if (a) at least one of the members has unlimited liability for the liabilities of the entity or (b) the entity elects to be taxed as a partnership.
-Each foreign entity having two or more members in which we are treated as an owner for tax purposes has elected to be taxed as a partnership or as a taxable REIT subsidiary.
+Foreign entities with two or more members are taxed as partnerships if (a) at least one of the members has unlimited liability for the liabilities of the entity or (b) the entity elects to be taxed as a for tax purposes has elected to be taxed as a partnership or as a taxable REIT subsidiary.
 Certain foreign entities with only one member are also taxed as corporations unless the entity elects to have its existence as separate from its member disregarded for tax purposes.
 Each such single member entity has elected either to be treated as a disregarded entity or to be taxed as a taxable REIT subsidiary.